mjrio/mjr-frontend-upgrade-angularjs/README.md

 A hybrid, combining AngularJS & Angular or Vuejs, into a single app is possible but requires good knowledge of both frameworks.
 If you just starting to learn the new framework you will have a hard time ahead of you.

 *   You need knowledge of the internals of both frameworks.
 How are they conflicting and how are they working together.
-*   You need to have knowledge of WebPack (or another bundeling tool) to serve/build the app.
-Today almost every framework has a cli (command line) that abstracts the complexity away.
-But for a hybrid app you can't use these tooling and have to build/configure it yourself.
 *   When thing go wrong it's not always clear where the problem is located.
 You get a mix of AngularJS and Angular/VueJS errors.
-What can lead to confusion.
+This can lead to confusion.
 *   You will have double implementations of some services or utilities.
 For example you can't re-use a pipe (or filter) in AngularJS vs Angular.
 You will have to maintain them both.
 *   If the couping of components is so high that changes to a single component cannot be isolated from other components it will be hard to migrate without a big re-write.
-*   You will not gain by the advanced/new features (available free) of the new framework; eg bundle splitting and optimization, lazy loading, fast development workflow, component libraries, testing, scaffolding, etc...
 *   There is litte, no and incorrect documentation/support available to make the two frameworks work together.
 Your have to figure it out yourself.

 ### Consider